Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF: Proof of Theorem

 Now, we check that, under conditions \eqref{57-1} and \eqref{57-2}, the $x_p^i$ are eigenfunctions of $\Delta_\psi$ with eigenvalue $-C$.
 In fact

 Then, if we have equality in \eqref{ineqTF}, $M$ is a shrinker soliton ($\vec{H}= C F_p^\bot$, with $C<0$), $\psi$ restricted to $M$ is of Gaussian type, and $\lambda _1 = - C$.
 All these are necessary conditions to have equality in \eqref{ineqTF}, but we have not proved that they are sufficient.
 We know that in a shrinker $-C$ is an eigenvalue of $\Delta_\psi$ with $\psi$ Gaussian, but we do not know if $-C$ is precisely its first eigenvalue.
-We shall prove that this is true for the Angenent's torus type in Theorem \ref{l1A} and we conjecture that it is true for all the shrinkers.
+We shall prove that this is true for some tori of Angenent type in Theorem \ref{l1A} and we conjecture that it is true for all the shrinkers.

 When $k = 1$ and $H > 0$, it is known (see \cite{hui}) that the unique compact shrinking soliton is the sphere, where we know that the equality holds in \eqref{ineqTF}.
 Also, for $k=1$, $n=2$ and $M$ of genus $0$, it has been proved recently in \cite{br15} that $M$ must be a sphere.
 Then, when $k=1$ and $H>0$ or $n=2$ and genus of $M$ is zero, the theorem can be stated with a \lq\lq if and only if"\ for the case of equality in \eqref{ineqTF}.